Cord Blood Used to Treat Child with Hurler Syndrome, Genetic Disorder

 My advice for parents is to never ignore anything that seems odd about your baby.
 It took me a month or so to mention the curve in Lyla’s spine because I thought it could have been a normal baby thing or something she would grow out of.

 My advice for health professionals, is to continue to do the amazing work you’re doing and saving so many lives!
 I have so much appreciation for the medical field and doctors who devote their life to finding cures to all the horrible diseases out there.
 It’s truly incredible!!

 For students, I encourage you to use your social media skills and networks to help raise awareness for cord blood donation and it’s amazing benefits!

 In honor of Lyla’s donor and to help build awareness for MPS / Hurler Syndrome as well as the need for cord blood donors, Helen and Steve have created a beautiful video detailing Lyla’s story.
-Watch it here:
+Watch the video here.

 Make a difference in your community.

 Learn more, click here.

 Comments are closed.

 Write something about yourself.
 No need to be fancy, just an overview.